ar2126/hudl-project-submission/Automation/README.md

    * Verify that poetry is installed with `poetry --version`

-4. Create a new environment variable called `USER_PASS` with the desired password that will be used to perform the tests.
+5. Create a new environment variable called `USER_PASS` with the desired password that will be used to perform the tests.
     ```bash
     export USER_PASS
      ```
    * This will override the default USER_PASS value when running the make target in the next step

+   You can also directly replace the .env variables with your own if the email and password are known and can skip this step

 6. Run the following in the project directory: